the-turing-way/the-turing-way/book/content/machine_learning/machine_learning.md

 We can restrict which messages are logged by changing the `level` parameter.
 For example we can set the `level=log.INFO` to skip the debug messages.

-This is a more complete example in which we change the log format and the time zone.
+We will see now a more complete example to setup a log where we change the log format and the time zone.
 The log will be streamed to the console and to `mylog.log` file.
-Additionally, errors will also be logged into a separate file `mylog_errors.log`.
+Additionally, errors will also be logged into a separate file `errors.log`.
 Entries to the log can be managed using the instance `logger`.
 In this case `mode='a'` means to append to any previous existing log file.

 ```python